Facilities & Operations

 April Herms, Chief Operating Officer (2005 to present)

 April oversees CDP’s fundraising and development work, and provides technical assistance to CDP’s community partner groups.
-She has a master’s degree in Public Administration with a focus on nonprofit management from NYU’s Wagner School of Public Service, and a surprisingly useful bachelor’s degree in Hispanic Studies from Brown University.
+She has a master’s degree in Public Administration with a focus on nonprofit management from NYU’s Wagner School of Public Service, and a bachelor’s degree in Hispanic Studies from Brown University.
 Prior to working at CDP, April worked on LGBT, HIV and immigrants’ rights issues at the Hispanic AIDS Forum and the Lesbian and Gay Immigration Rights Task Force (now called Immigration Equality).
 In civilian life, she is a technophile, foodie, video game geek, amateur vegetarian chef and avid reader in English and Spanish.
 Her favorite condiment is sriracha.

 HaQuyen Pham, Director of Contract Management & Communication (2008 to present)

 HaQuyen oversees government grants administration, coordinates event planning, and facilitates the implementation of CDP’s communication and social media strategies.
 Prior to her current position, HaQuyen worked as a paralegal in CDP’s Housing and Consumer Justice practice areas, and before that taught undergraduate courses in interviewing and public speaking at the University of Dayton.
 She graduated from Dayton with an M.A. in Communication and a B.A. summa cum laude in French and Journalism.
-Her off-duty interests include reading, cycling, grammar, and dance-offs.
+Her off-duty interests include reading, gym-ing, grammar, dance-offs, and exploring cultures through their food.

 Jackie Del Valle, Stabilizing NYC & Development Coordinator (2014 to present)

 A long-time housing organizer, Jackie is the former Director of Organizing at Fifth Avenue Committee (FAC), as well as at Housing Conservation Coordinators (HCC).
 Prior to working at HCC, she founded CASA (Community Action for Safe Apartments) at New Settlement while working as a tenant organizer in the Bronx.
 Jackie first worked with CDP when they represented her in an anti-SLAPP suit filed against her and two organizations to quell organizing efforts in a distressed multi-building portfolio.
 Jackie also chairs the board of the Metropolitan Council on Housing and graduated with a B.A. in Anthropology from Bard College.
 Her favorite colors are gold and turquoise.

 Ahdenah Glass, Anti-Harassment Tenant Protection Development Coordinator (2017-present)